MINISTRYGmbH/morrow-core/docs/cli.md

 --------| ------------
 `php` | The path to your php interpreter.
 `index.php` | The path to the index.php in `app/public/`.
-`alias` | The page alias you want to call.
+`path` | The page path you want to call.
 If you have a page you would usually call by `http://domain.com/home/` you would pass `home/` or `home` here.
 `parameters` | Pass the parameters you want to use via the Input class in query string format.